 Defective products can cause serious injuries.
 If a company sells a dangerous product, they may be held responsible for the harm it causes.
 Common cases involve faulty car parts, unsafe drugs, or defective electronics.

 The injured party may file a personal injury lawsuit to pursue compensation for medical costs, lost income, and other damages.
-A personal injury lawyer helps prove the product was unsafe and that the defendant failed to prevent harm.
-This is key to securing fair compensation.
+California recognizes strict product liability, meaning a manufacturer can be held responsible for a defective product without the victim having to prove negligence.
+A personal injury lawyer helps prove the product was unsafe, which is key to securing fair compensation.

 Wrongful Death

-If an accident leads to death, the victim’s family may file a wrongful death claim.
+If an accident leads to death, the victim's family may file a wrongful death claim.
 These cases seek damages for funeral costs, lost income, and emotional suffering.
-Common causes include car accidents, medical errors, and workplace incidents.
+Common causes include car accidents and other serious incidents.

-Families can file a personal injury lawsuit to recover compensation from the responsible party.
-A personal injury lawyer helps families fight for justice.
+In California, wrongful death claims are governed by Code of Civil Procedure section 377.60, which sets out who may file.
+A personal injury lawyer helps families pursue compensation from the responsible party.
 While no amount of money can replace a loved one, financial support can ease the burden after a tragic loss.

 How Compensation Works in Personal Injury Cases